LennyDZ/ETHQH25_QuantumOfSolace/README.md

 This repo contains :
 ### Part 1:
 - Task A can be found in Submission.ipynb
-- For task B, just run benchmark.py and it should produce plot with 3 differents reconstruction method. (there is some precomputation (not all) for each method, they are already existing, you can remove the content of the precomputation folder to test their construction)
+- For task B, look in the image folder
 - Task C in deliverable_plots/plotter.ipynb

-In image folder we have many more plots